Home › Blog › How to Do Strategic Webinar Planning: A Step-by-Step Guide

 People remember 65% of what they see 3 days later than 10% of what they hear.

 The effective use of visual aids and multimedia can significantly enhance the learning and engagement experience in webinars.
-This approach involves integrating relevant images, videos, infographics, and live demonstrations into your presentation.
+This approach integrates relevant images, videos, infographics, and live demonstrations into your presentation.

 Visual content can help clarify complex information, maintain audience interest, and cater to different learning styles.
 By diversifying the types of content you present, you make your webinars more accessible and engaging for a wider audience.